Did you know?

 Addressing gender inequalities can help families grow

-In 2009, only three countries in the OECD had fewer babies per woman than Germany.
-With a fertility rate of 1.36, compared to 1.74 on average in the OECD, Germany’s fertility rate has been below 1.5 children per woman since 1983.
+In 2011, only five countries in the OECD had fewer babies per woman than Germany.
+With a fertility rate of 1.36, compared to 1.7 on average in the OECD, Germany’s fertility rate has been below 1.5 children per woman since 1983.

 In Germany, women often postpone having children, and they are 30 years old on average when they have their first child (a record high they share with women in the United Kingdom).
 Postponement increases the likelihood of not having children at all and childlessness in Germany is high: over 40% of German women aged 25 to 49 live in childless households (compared with an OECD average of 34%).
 Otherwise families are small: around half (52%) of all German families with children are one-child families compared with 44% on average across the OECD.